Make This Year Your Best Skin Year

 Use body lotion daily

-After you shower, try to get into the habit of slathering yourself in lotion.
-The water on and in your skin is trapped in by the occlusive ingredients and helps to keep your skin soft, smooth and free from dry patches.
-I did this every day in 2017 and I’ve not had *any* body eczema which is a first for me, so I’ll definitely be keeping it up.
+After you shower, try to get into the habit of slathering yourself in lotion immediately.
+The water on and in your skin will be trapped in by the occlusive ingredients in the lotion which keep your skin soft, smooth and free from dry patches.
+I did this every day last year and I’ve not had *any* body eczema which is a first for me, so I’ll definitely be keeping it up!

 Book yourself into the dermatologist

-Even if it’s only to get your yearly mole check, call up your GP to get a referral to a dermatologist this January.
+Even if it’s only to get your yearly skin cancer check, call up your GP to get a referral to a dermatologist this January.
 They can help with persistent eczema, acne or other skin issues too.
+I know, I know, you want to be able to do everything by yourself, but sometimes you need to recognise when to bring in the big guns.
 Our skin is the barrier between us and the world so keeping it healthy keeps your entire body healthy.
 Use this opportunity to cross this off your to do list so you can go the rest of the year with peace of mind.

 Wash your makeup brushes

 I’m so guilty of leaving my brushes weeks, even months between cleanings.
+Ew.
 But this year I’m not only trying to wear less skin makeup, but I’m trying to keep that skin makeup as sanitary as can be.
 That means hot soapy washes weekly!
+(You’ll also save money as your tools will last longer).

 Stop picking at your face

 Everyone’s been guilty of this at some point.
 I’ve talked about my struggle with compulsive skin picking before.
 I’ve found that the longer I go without picking, squeezing or scratching my skin, the better and better it’s looking.
-I’m going to try and go as far as I can into 2018 without touching my skin.
-If you want to as well, see that post for more reasons why and tips on how to stop picking.
+Your fingers are grubby, and purposefully causing inflammation will cause PIE.
+I’m going to try and go as far as I can into the year without touching my skin.

 Start a skin care routine

 If you’re overwhelmed and looking for a guide to get you started with daily cleansing, moisturising and more, I’ve written the perfect guide for you!
 It’s totally free and comes with everything you need to start you on the right foot this year.
-Check it out!
+If you’re more of a DIY-kinda-person, you can learn how to build your own right here.

-Let me know what your new years resolutions are!
+Let me know what your new year’s resolutions are!
 I don’t put a lot of pressure on myself to make big changes in the new year, as I think we should be improving ourselves every day.
 It’s what you do day in and day out that counts, not temporary attempts at new things.
 Resolutions should be goals and lifestyles, not short term quick fixes.
-But it’s still nice to feel like 2017 and the old you and being shed when the clock hits midnight, and know that you’ll do even better this year.
+But it’s still nice to feel like the old you is being shed when the clock hits midnight, and know that you’ll do even better this year.

-Have a wonderful new years everyone, and I’ll see you all again very soon!
+Have a wonderful, safe, and moisturised new years everyone, and I’ll see you all again very soon!